-Stock futures mixed Walmart, Home Depot take spotlight
+Dow drops as Home Depot falls, Tesla up on S&P inclusion

 Industrial production for October is expected by economists' to rise 0.9%, while business inventories for September are expected to rise by 0.5%.

-At 10 a.m., the NAHB Housing Market Index will be released, with an expected reading of 85.
+The NAHB Housing Market Index continued to show optimism, with a reading for November of 90, above expectations of 85.

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS